 Contractual alimony as a potential source of income for your adult disabled child

-As opposed to spousal maintenance, contractual alimony is an amount of monthly support that is paid to you by your ex-spouse which is agreed upon in settlement negotiations.
+As opposed to spousal maintenance, contractual alimony is an amount of monthly support paid to you by your ex-spouse, which is agreed upon in settlement negotiations.
 Rather than going through a trial to have a judge determine how much spousal support is needed for you, you and your spouse could negotiate in mediation for an amount of support instead.
 You would need to be on the same page about what you and your child's future needs are, however, so there is more to it than simply wanting to avoid going to a trial.

 The payment of spousal maintenance or contractual alimony counts as income on a tax level.
-This means that if you receive this money directly from your ex-spouse you could likely be ineligible to receive benefits from the government, so long as your child is a minor.
-However, once your child reaches adulthood similar payments would not be treated this way.
+This means that if you receive this money directly from your ex-spouse, you could likely be ineligible to receive benefits from the government so long as your child is a minor.
+However, once your child reaches adulthood, similar payments would not be treated this way.

 Medical support for an adult disabled child in Texas

-By now, you are undoubtedly aware that your health insurance will do everything it can from having to be on the hook for paying for elements of your child’s medical care.
+By now, you are undoubtedly aware that your health insurance will do everything it can from having to be on the hook for paying for elements of your child's medical care.
 As such, you should expect that the denial of coverage for certain kinds of treatment will be the norm for you and your family moving forward.
-You may also be in a position where your child benefits from treatment regimens that are outside of the mainstream and are best classified as being “alternative” in nature.
+You may also be in a position where your child benefits from treatment regimens outside of the mainstream and are best classified as being "alternative" in nature.

 My point is that your child may be going through a process where his condition may not be life-threatening but can be extremely impactful on your child and your family as a unit.
 You should take into consideration what is covered by insurance and what is not at the time of your divorce.
 Meet with your child's doctors and see what they anticipate for the future needs of your child.
-Once you have collected this information it would make a whole lot of sense for you and your attorney to meet and develop a plan on how to negotiate for what your child needs as far as medical intervention is concerned.
+Once you have collected this information, it would make a lot of sense for you and your attorney to meet and develop a plan to negotiate for what your child needs as far as medical intervention is concerned.

 The other thing that I wanted to note to you is that just because you have never run into problems with health insurance covering treatment for your child does not mean that it cannot happen in the future.
-I think the experience of most people dealing with chronic conditions (mental or physical) is that after a certain length of time health insurance coverage stops being as absolute as it once was.
+I think the experience of most people dealing with chronic conditions (mental or physical) is that after a certain length of time, health insurance coverage stops being as absolute as it once was.

-A few months after the bill had been paid by insurance, that same company will come back and say that after undergoing an audit, the bill is no longer covered by their policy and is, therefore, going to be "unpaid."
+A few months after the bill had been paid by insurance, that same company will come back and say that after undergoing an audit, the account is no longer covered by their policy and is, therefore, going to be "unpaid."
 The hospital or doctor has come back and billed our client directly for care that had been previously paid for.

-As far as your divorce is concerned, if your child is receiving medical treatment that may not be covered by insurance then you will need to make sure that these treatments will continue despite your divorce.
+As far as your divorce is concerned, if your child is receiving medical treatment that may not be covered by insurance, then you will need to make sure that these treatments will continue despite your divorce.
 You can work language to this effect into your final decree of divorce, or you can negotiate for the exclusive right to make decisions regarding medical care.
-This may be appropriate if you are the parent who already makes all the decisions or has taken a direct role in managing the day to daycare.
+This may be appropriate if you are the parent who already makes all the decisions or has taken a direct role in managing daycare.

 Questions about divorce with a special needs child?
 Contact the Law Office of Bryan Fagan

 We appreciate the opportunity to serve the people in our community.
-Our attorneys have achieved superior results for clients in all of the family courts of southeast Texas and we would be honored to do the same for you.
+Our attorneys have achieved superior results for clients in all of the family courts of southeast Texas, and we would be honored to do the same for you.
 Thank you for choosing to spend part of your day with us here today on our blog.